 6 Reasons You Shouldn’t Travel… And Why They’re Wrong

 Guess what?
-So am I. But I’m still able to travel because I make it a priority.
+So am I. I have student loans, rent, bills, and whatever else.
+But I’m still able to travel because I make it a priority.
 It’s important to have a budget for traveling – it’s the best thing to spend money on, in my opinion.
 You know how you go to Starbucks mostly every day?
 Well, quit that habit and that’s an extra $300 you can put in your traveling fund.
 The same thing applies to going out every weekend or eating out often (although I should talk..
 I’m a McDonald’s addict, damn Big Macs).
 Heck, I’ll even give you $35 in Airbnb credits just to make traveling a little cheaper for you.